SantiCZ/SantiCZ/README.md

 - 👋 Hi, I’m @SantiCZ
-- 👀 I’m interested in ...
+- 👀 I’m interested in Back-end and software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: SQL and PHP.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open souce prijects
-- 📫 How to reach me ..# 💫 About Me:
+- 📫 How to reach me at: santiagostinicz@gmail.com
-I'm currently a computer engineering student, i am exoanding my knwledge in back-end development. <br>I am currently learning SQL and PHP. <br>Outside tech i like videogames and listening to music.
+- 💫 About Me:I'm currently a computer engineering student, i am exoanding my knwledge in back-end development.
+Outside tech i like videogames and listening to music.

 ## 🌐 Socials: